 OK, maybe not EVERYTHING, but I grew up believing that cow’s milk was the only place to get calcium, and that protein came only from meat.
 The fact is, many people still believe in these myths, and many continue to circulate bad information about diet and nutrition.

-It’s true now, and it was true when I became vegan over 15 year ago.
-We simply don’t have to kill and use animals to be happy and healthy!
 There’s more than enough scientific evidence supporting plant-based diets as being as healthy or healthier than omnivores diets, but beyond diet, we also have wonderful alternatives to animal ingredients in personal care products, clothing and even ostomy supplies!

-This is something I wish I knew much, much sooner!
-Society likes to commodify animals, which makes it nearly impossible to focus on their individuality.
 Think about it: We have no trouble understanding that the cats and dogs who live in our homes have their own personalities, likes, fears and quirks; but very few people value the same traits when it comes to cows, pigs, chicken or other any other animal we systematically breed and destroy.

 As science improves, we are also learning more about animal behavior, which has shown that non-human animals do have emotions and even grieve at the loss of a loved one.